Krutyolkin/K2View-Academy/articles/18_fabric_cdc/cdc_consumers/search/04_search_templates.md

 4. Save and close the **.k2proj** file.

-5. Close and reopen the project to reload the updated .k2proj file.
+5. Close and reopen the project to reload the updated **.k2proj** file.

 6. When creating a new Search index, you can also select the added template as a **Type**.

 #### Using N-gram Search Templates

 It is recommended to limit the number of Search fields based on N-gram **predictive-search** and **precision-match-20** templates due to the extremely large disk space required to store these fields.
-For Example:
+For example:
 - The **predictive-search** template is based on the **Edge-n-gram** tokenizer.
 The following tokens are created for 'Tali'-
    - 't', 'ta', 'tal', 'tali'